Brackets-Themes/BoilerPlate/README.md

 This is a boilerplate project to get you started with the essentials to create your new theme as an extension.
 Clone this repo and start customizing your theme by modifying main.less.<br>

 In order to install your new theme, you need to publish it to a git repo and install it via the extension manager.
 But before you can do all that, you need to setup your environment.
-ThemesManager will soon ship with Brackets so you will not have to setup a dev environment.

 ### Setting up your dev environment ###

 1. Install the latest Brackets build (this gives you the native shell binaries which you'll use in step 4)
-2. Fork the [brackets repo](https://github.com/MiguelCastillo/brackets/tree/themes-v1) `git clone https://github.com/MiguelCastillo/brackets.git -b themes-v1 /bracketsThemes`
+2. Fork the [brackets repo](https://github.com/adobe/brackets.git) `git clone https://github.com/adobe/brackets.git`
-3. Fetch submodules: `cd bracketsThemes` and `git submodule update --init`
+3. Fetch submodules: `cd brackets` and `git submodule update --init`
 4. Run `setup_for_hacking` script:

     |  |  |